SuicideCatt/LogColors/README.md

 # LogColors

-String generator for colored text formation
-Work on Windows10+ and Linux
+Formated text generator for ostream.
+Works on Windows10+ and Linux.

 How to use variant 1
 ```cpp